-The rocking UK trio Willie and The Bandits have recently released their latest album Paths and gearing up to embark on their first ever US tour.
+The rocking UK trio Wille and The Bandits have recently released their latest album Paths and gearing up to embark on their first ever US tour.

 Written by Blake Hall

 Paths immediately invites us to a driven hard rock sound with equal doses of blues rock and classic rock.
 Discovering this band for the first time, there is an awful lot that I really admire here.
 I can hear a rock and roll sound that is incredibly pure and explorative within the genre.